 Once home to ancient civilizations and famous philosophers, the Mediterranean continues to define tradition.
-Departing from Rome, Athens or Barcelona, sail into Marseille and bask in the beauty of Provence's lavender fields.
+Departing from Rome, sail into Marseille and bask in the beauty of Provence's lavender fields.
 Explore Pompeii's ruins while visiting Naples.
 Or taste cuisine as rich as the culture with fresh vegetables in Santorini and hand-thrown pizzas in Naples.

-Executive Members receive an annual 2% Reward, up to $1,000, on qualified Costco Travel purchases
+Executive Members receive an annual 2% Reward, up to $1,250, on qualified Costco Travel purchases

 Member Exclusive: Digital Costco Shop Card with every Princess Cruises® sailing†